 * Famous French green activist named ecology minister

-* Not clear whether Hulot's portfolio includes energy (Adds comment, detail, EDF price move, analyst reaction)
+* Hulot could counter president, PM's pro-nuclear stance (Adds comment, detail, EDF price move, analyst reaction)

-PARIS, May 17 (Reuters) - Environmental campaigner Nicolas Hulot was appointed ecology minister in the new French government on Wednesday, news that sent the share price of nuclear power group EDF down 2.5 percent.
+PARIS, May 17 (Reuters) - Green activist Nicolas Hulot was appointed as the minister responsible for environment and energy in the new French government on Wednesday, sending the share price of nuclear utility EDF down as much as seven percent.

 "I think, although I am not sure, that the new political situation offers an opportunity for action and I cannot ignore that," Hulot, 62, said on his Twitter feed.

-"As renewable energy becomes more and more competitive, the nuclear industry business model belongs to the past," he was quoted as saying.
+"As renewable energy becomes more and more competitive, the nuclear industry business model belongs to the past," he said.

-Asked about a possible closure of the Fessenheim nuclear plant, which Hollande promised but did not implement, Hulot said the closure of Fessenheim was important but would have a social cost.
+Asked about a possible closure of the ageing Fessenheim nuclear plant, which former President Francois Hollande promised but did not implement, Hulot said the closure was important but would have a social cost.

 "We cannot impose a transition by force.
 The transition has to be done in an acceptable manner," he said.